LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD September 2024
 - Calculated fields issue fixes for 24.10
   - DomainForm to handle batching updates for state related to calculated field validation
+  - If we hit a communication failure, try to get better error messaging from the request.responseText (Issues 51232 and 51204)

 ### version 5.2.0
 *Released*: 9 September 2024